jaychempan/ETS/README.md

 ## 🏋️ Training
 To train the model:

-50 groups of experiments were carried out on the 8 x A100, a total of 50*8 groups of experiments.
+50 groups of experiments were carried out on the 8 x A100, a total of 50 x 8 groups of experiments.

 ```
 cd ./mmdetection

 ./tools/dist_train_muti.sh configs/grounding_dino/CDFSOD/GroudingDINO-few-shot-SwinB.py "0,1,2,3,4,5,6,7" 50
 ```
-use `sampling4val.py` for sampling validation set.
+use `sampling4val.py` for sampling test set for validation set.

 use `sata_logs` for search to get best model parameter from train logs.